FHA Loan Limits for 2026

 How Do FHA Loan Limits Compare to Conventional Loan Limits?

-Here’s a chart showing how FHA mortgage limits stack up against conforming loans in standard-cost communities.
+Here’s a chart showing how FHA mortgage limits stack up against conforming loans in standard-cost areas.

 In high-cost areas, however, the FHA loan limit is in sync with conventional maximums.
 In these counties, you may be able to obtain an FHA mortgage for the same amount as a conventional loan and for both single-unit and multifamily loan limits.